Tareq Abdullah

-Tareq Abdullah (طارق عبدالله; born 6 September 1995) is a Saudi Arabian professional footballer who plays as a right-back or defensive midfielder for Damac.
+Tareq Abdullah (طارق عبدالله; born 6 September 1995) is a Saudi Arabian professional footballer who plays as a right-back or defensive midfielder.

 Club career

 Tareq Abdullah began his career at Al-Ittihad and was promoted to the first team during the 2016–17 season.
 He made his league debut for the club on 7 April 2017, starting in the 1–1 draw against Al-Nassr.

 On 5 February 2018, Abdullah signed his first professional contract with the club.
 On 4 October 2018, Abdullah was substituted off the pitch after getting injured in the league match against Al-Fateh.
 Later, it was announced that he had injured his ACL and would undergo surgery.

 Abdullah made his return on 24 November 2019 in the 2–1 win against Al-Ettifaq.
 On 15 October 2020, Abdullah joined Damac on loan.

 On 4 July 2021, Abdullah joined Al-Taawoun on a free transfer.
 On 18 July 2023, Abdullah joined Al-Tai on a one-year deal.
 On 1 September 2024, Abdullah rejoined Damac on a one-year contract.